olga-od-ua/hello_ireland/README.md

 6. Social links in the footer were added for visual purposes only and do not carry out any critical functionality.
 They are currently linked to the home page of the respective website.
 In the future they will be redirecting the user to the appropriate destination.

 7. Rating field will be removed from the Add a Product form and the ratings data will be taken from user reviews.
 As this feature is not implemented yet (once again due to time constraints), sorting by rating is not fully functioning.

+8. Currently, all the images are sold in only 5 frame sizes and are not distorted when printed, meaning that there may be a lot of white space on the printed version.
+It would be great to implement a feature that would either give the users a preview of what the printed image will look like or adjust the frame size to the image dimensions.
+I was also initially planned to adjust the price according to the frame size.

+9. Currently, the How It Works section on the Home Page states that "You will receive a digital copy of the purchased image via email within 3 days upon successful purchase."
+This will be carried out by the admin who will be checking the new orders and sending the digital copies of the image manually to the customer.
+It is planned to automate this process where the admin will automatically receive notifications when a new order is placed and the digital copy of the purchased image will be sent to the customer at the time of purchase.

 # TECHNOLOGIES USED